“Home-made peanut butter as a goodbye present”

 It was useful to have someone around who was familiar with the local infrastructure, helped me prepare and introduced me to everyone.
 It meant I wasn’t “thrown in the deep end”.
 It wasn’t my first time travelling alone so I would have managed without a tandem partner but it’s always nice to be able to build on other people’s knowledge and experience.
 I also discovered different ways of seeing things through my tandem partner.

-What would be your advice for other young people interested in an assignment abroad?
+What would be your advice for other young people interested in an internship abroad?

 Travel abroad to learn, not to “help”.
 It might sound like a platitude but we’ve all grown up with the image of the “white saviour”.
 So be better and use your placement to challenge yourself, discover new lifestyles and to meet people you would otherwise never meet - on an equal footing.
 Listen, observe and ask questions.
 You’ll never have this opportunity again.

-To finish off, can you tell us three things you took away from your assignment in Uganda?
+To finish off, can you tell us three things you took away from your internship in Uganda?

 1) Three kilos of home-made peanut butter that I got as a goodbye present.
 Three months later, it’s almost all gone.